| overview

 for departure but the employer used other reasons in

-identifying why the blogger was let go)
+identifying why the blogger was let go)people

 claiming that they were dismissed for a blog post rather